biomejs/biome/GOVERNANCE.md

 ### Project-Funded Bounties

-In some cases, Biome funds bounties on its own issues.
-For project-funded bounties, the same conditions apply as for community-funded bounties.
-But given that these issues are funded by money from our sponsors, we have additional restrictions in place:
+In some cases, Biome funds bounties on its own issues in order to further the project goals as laid out in its [roadmap](#roadmap).
+Because Biome is the one funding these issues, it also means **100% of the pledged amount will go to the contributor completing the task**.
+Project-Funded Bounties have the same conditions applied to them as [Community-Funded Bounties](#community-funded-bounties).
+But given that these issues are funded using money that ultimately comes from our sponsors, we have additional restrictions in place:

-- Implementation of the task funded by Biome must advance [our roadmap](#roadmap) or help with essential infrastructure.
+- Implementation of the task funded by Biome must advance our [roadmap](#roadmap) or help with essential infrastructure.
   - The description of the task must include a clear rationale for why this task is eligible for funding.
-- Each Biome-funded task will be either assigned directly to a contributor, or assigned a label to indicate who is eligible for picking up that task:
-  - `F-Anyone`: Anyone is free to pick up this task.
-This task should be of low complexity and has a maximum bounty of $50 (USD).
-  - `F-Maintainers`: Any Biome maintainer is free to pick up this task.
-This task may be of medium complexity and has a maximum bounty of $200 (USD).
-  - `F-Core-Contributors`: Only core contributors are eligible for picking this task.
-There is no upper limit to the complexity, but the maximum bounty is $1000 (USD).
-- For Biome-funded tasks assigned to core contributors, we ask the contributor to take the money directly from our Open Collective account, instead of using Polar.sh.
-This will help us avoid paying commission over the larger bounties.
+- To avoid paying commission on our own bounties, we do not assign funds through Polar.sh.
+Instead, we ask contributors to take the money directly from our Open Collective account upon completion of the task.
+  - Unfortunately, this means Project-Funded Bounties can only be assigned to [Core Contributors](#core-contributor) at this moment, since they have access to our Open Collective account.

-Additionally, there is a strict process for assigning project-funded bounties:
+Additionally, there is a strict process for assigning Project-Funded Bounties:

-- To request Biome funding for a task, a request with a clear rationale must be made in the `Community > #bounties` channel on Discord.
+- To request Biome funding for a task, a request with a clear rationale must be made in the `Community > #funding` channel on Discord.
-  - Merely commenting on a GitHub issue is not sufficient, to make sure project members have a better chance at monitoring requests.
+  - To make sure our Core Contributors don't have to worry about overlooking Biome-funding-related decisions, requests made on GitHub issues are not sufficient for a funding request.
-- If the request is approved by at least 2 maintainers and not vetoed by any core contributor within 7 days, then a core contributor can assign the pledge to the issue and assign the requester or a corresponding label to it.
+- If no Core Contributor raises objections within 7 days, then any Core Contributor can assign the pledge to the issue and assign the requester to it.
-  - The waiting period is not necessary if a lead approves the request.
+  - The waiting period is not necessary if a Lead approves the request.
+  - If an objection is raised, the request is put on hold until a Lead makes the final decision.
 - There is a maximum amount of issues with pledges someone can have assigned to them.
 The limit is 2 for core contributors, and 1 for anyone else.

-Finally, there is one more important distinction from community-funded bounties: Since Biome is the one funding the issue, **100% of the pledged amount will go to the contributor completing the task**.
+By limiting the amount of issues with pledges that someone can have assigned, we make sure the bounties remain available for others to pick up.

 ### Fund Allocation